 The U.N.
 World Food Programme is doing everything it can to make sure it can feed families in need and respond immediately to changes on the ground.

-Where schools are closed, WFP is finding alternatives like providing take-home rations, delivering food directly to students’ homes, and sending cash or food vouchers.
-By September of 2020, more than 13M schoolchildren received WFP school-based support.
+Amidst school closures, children still need nutritious meals and communities need stability.
+WFP is finding alternatives like providing take-home rations, delivering food directly to students’ homes and sending cash or food vouchers.

 A pandemic can sharply increase malnutrition rates, yet sick people need even more micronutrients to fight off infection.
-WFP is working overtime to reach the elderly, chronically ill, young children, newborns, pregnant and nursing women, and people living with HIV/TB.
+WFP is providing support to the elderly, newborns, pregnant and nursing women, and people living with HIV/TB.